MosbehBarhoumi/GeminiRepoChat/readme.md

 4. Click the submit button to fetch the relevant code chunks and get a response from the Gemini API.

-## Rate Limiting

-The application limits unauthenticated users to **60 requests per hour**.
-If the limit is exceeded, an error message will be displayed.

 ## Caching

 Fetched repository content is cached to improve performance and reduce the number of API calls.
 Cached content is stored in the `./cache` directory.